HowtoAnalyse/HowtoAnalyse.github.io/_includes/posts/abtest.md

 Conducting a controlled experiment on apps or websites can be divided into 3 steps:

-### 1. Randomization

-Randomization refers to the process that maps users to variants.

-### 2. Assignment
+1. Randomization: mapping users to variants

-Assignment step uses the output of the randomization to determine the experience that each user will see on the website.
+2. Assignment: uses the output of the randomization to determine the experience that each user will see on the website
+3. Data aggregation and analysis

-#### Treatment Ramp-up
+#### Best Practice 1: Treatment Ramp-up

 Before exposing a new feature to millions of users, we could start from a 99.9%/0.1% split and then increase the treatment size to 0.5% to 2.5%, etc., and finally 50%.
 It is suggested to run each step for a couple of hours.

-### 3. Data aggregation and analysis

-## Performance Metrics
+#### Best Practice 2: Mine the data

+User response is not the only data we have to determine where the difference in OEC is statistically significant.
+For example:

+##### 1. System bug.

+An experiement showed no significant result.
+After data mining, you found that a population of users with a specific operating system version, say Android 8, response suspeciously worse for the treatment because there exists a bug of new feature for Android 8.
+What I will do is to exclude this population from analysis, and do a retesting once the bug is fixed.

+##### 2. Seasonality

+Traffic of online platforms, especially those in entertainment, shows clear patterns weekly or quaterly.
+It is suggested to do a preliminary exploration on traffic data, and choose a period that is enough to represent your user population.
+It varies from one week to 3 months.

+#### Best Practice 3: Run continuous A/A tests

+No matter what assignment method is employed: server-side, API-side or client-side, there is a chance that traffic is not splitted properly.
+So A/A tests are worth conducting to check whether the results are non-significant 95% of the time, traffic has been splitted according the expected percentages, etc.

+Additionally, the variability of OECs of A/A tests can help determine the minimum sample size.

+[//]: # (Performance Metrics)